繁中 | EN

 Separate Parent and Subcomponents to Ensure Maintainability, Link Components and Guidelines for Cross-Reference

-All subcomponents are stored on the All Component page, allowing users to easily find and use the needed components.
+All subcomponents are stored on one page, allowing users to easily find and use the components.
 The use of subcomponents also helps preserve the integrity of the overall design system.

-Links to the storybook and full guide are provided in the top right corner of each subcomponent section, allowing users to access the current component status and resolve usage questions.
+Links to the storybook and full guide are provided in the top right corner of each subcomponent section, allowing users to access the current component status and usage guideline.

 Define a Unified Writing Style and Format